-Before you apply to college, you need to know which colleges to apply to.
+Before you apply to college, you need to know which colleges will be the best fit for you.
 You can start learning about colleges as early as your freshman year, especially if you want to get an idea of what you need to do to be a competitive applicant, but you should actively research colleges starting in your junior year at the latest.

-Use college search websites, finders, guidebooks, and ranking lists to help find colleges that would be a good fit for you.
-You can also use college fairs and tours to gain more exposure to different colleges and get a better idea of what you’re looking for in a school.
+Use college search websites, finders, guidebooks, and ranking lists to help find college options.
+You can also use college fairs and tours to gain more exposure to different colleges and get a better idea of the types of schools that are out there.

 Get Superb Recommendations

 Recommendations are also an important part of your college applications.
-Colleges want assessments from others on your abilities as a student and your character.
-Be aware of what constitutes a good recommendation and how to ask for a letter of recommendation.
+Colleges often ask for anywhere from two to three letters of recommendation from a teacher, coach, or other mentor figure who can attest to your character as a student and person.
+To be prepared for this part of the college application process, you’ll want to research what constitutes a good recommendation and how to ask for a letter of recommendation.

 Make sure you know whom to ask to write your letters.
+For instance, if you’re choosing to take a spike approach as a math champ, you might ask your Calculus teacher to write one of your recommendation letters.
 At the beginning of your senior year, you can submit formal requests for your recommendation letters.